Laci Kay Somers Snaps A Sultry Selfie In A Thong

 The stunner’s makeup application added a feminine vibe to her look, and included purple eyeshadow, dark mascara, and light pink lipstick.
 She also rocked a white manicure that contrasted well against her purple lingerie.

 The modern mirror that she used for the selfie had a bright beam of light inlaid on the left side.
-Combined with the other lighting in the bathroom, Laci’s skin looked glowing.
+Combined with the other lighting in the bathroom, Laci’s skin glowed.

 Behind her was a silver stall with low handles and a towel hung from the door on the left side.
 Further beyond that were windows that were partially covered by blinds.